 12.jpg

 Rolfing, also known as Structural Integration, is a system of deep body manipulation and movement education.
-It is a sophisticated technique for lengthening, aligning, and ordering the human body in the gravitational field.
+It is a sophisticated Rolfing technique for lengthening, aligning, and ordering the human body in the gravitational field.

 PerHaaland2021-DeviPridePhotography09.4x6.jpg

 Research indicates that Rolfing creates a more efficient use of the muscles, allows the body to conserve energy, and creates more refined patterns of movement.
 Rolfing has the ability to dramatically alter a person's posture and structure.
 It can reduce chronic and/or acute pain, relieve stress, aid in the healing of injuries, and improve performance in the daily activities of children, adults, and seniors.
+Rolfing offers a holistic approach to healing, offering perceptual insights and understanding that often reach beyond the merely physical.
+In summary, the benefits of Rolfing include relief from muscle tension and strain, improvement of posture, greater ease and efficiency of coordination, and enhanced self-expression.

 PerHaaland2021-DeviPridePhotography04.4x6.jpg